sundial-protocol/sundial-monorepo/README.md

 `/indexer-utxorpc` - UTXO RPC specification for Sundial Indexer.

+`/technical-spec` - Technical specification documents for the Sundial/Midgard L2.

+`/documentation` - User and developer documentation site for the Sundial/Midgard L2.

 # Staking & Defi
 `/ada-locker` - ADA smart contracts for Sundial Staking, written in Aiken & Typescript.